waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **v8 Corrective Action (T33258):** Completely rewrote the `is_traversable` function to use a proper whitelist of walkable tile types.
 Awaiting final verification.

 ### C. Open Puzzles & Hypotheses
-1.  **5F Gate Puzzle:** The southern gates are controlled by the player's X-coordinate in the northern corridor (Y=2).
-The exact mechanism needs to be mapped systematically to find a path to the item at (22, 17). **Current systematic test in progress.**
+1.  **5F Gate Puzzle (Hypothesis Abandoned):** The systematic test of the eastern corridor failed to find the trigger.
+The western corridor is inaccessible.
+New Hypothesis: A battle-warp teleporter on 3F might provide access to the puzzle's solution.
 2.  **CARD KEY Location:** The key is likely behind one of the puzzles in Silph Co.
 The item at (22, 17) on 5F is a prime candidate.
-The western section of 5F, accessed via 9F, proved to be a dead end due to a bugged Rocket.
 3.  **Giovanni's Location:** He is likely on the 11th floor behind the doors that require the CARD KEY.
 Test: Find the key, then return to 11F and attempt to open the doors at (7,7) or (11,7).
-- **Bugged Rocket (5F West):** The Rocket at (9,17) in the western segment of 5F is bugged.
-Interacting with him initiates pre-battle dialogue but does not start a battle, soft-locking progress in that room.
-The only exit is the teleporter back to 9F.